PewDiePie: 2018–2019: Subscriber competition with T-Series

-2019–2020: Minecraft series, milestones, and further controversies
+2019–2020: Minecraft series, milestones, and other controversies

 In early June 2019, Kjellberg uploaded a video on YouTube sponsored by social media application Nimses.
 The app spiked in popularity after he promoted it on his YouTube channel.
 Controversy ensued when Nimses' location features and privacy settings led fans of Kjellberg and fellow YouTubers to believe that he was promoting a privacy-invasive app, with some fans suspecting the app of being a pyramid scheme due to a referral program in the app that offered more in-application currency.
 The Pirate Party Germany criticized his promotion of Nimses, warning that Kjellberg was promoting a potentially harmful app to a large audience.
 Andrey Boborykin, the head of marketing and communications at Nimses, published a blog post denying the allegations that the app is privacy-invasive.
 Kjellberg responded to the allegations in a video, dismissing them as "rumors", and claimed that Nimses was no more invasive than other social media apps.

 Soon after his Nimses controversy, Kjellberg made return to consistent gaming uploads, prompting his channel to experience a resurgence in views.
 On 21 June, Kjellberg launched Gaming Week, where he focused on uploading Let's Play videos every day, for the first time in several years.
 Among the games played was Minecraft, which he was openly surprised by how much he enjoyed it.
 Kjellberg largely centered his videos around Minecraft in the following months, with the content featured in his Meme Review and LWIAY series also becoming focused on the game.
 Although he had played Minecraft early in his YouTube career, he had very rarely played it in the following years due to his reluctance to join the trend of Minecraft YouTubers, who he felt only played the game because of its popularity rather than for their enjoyment.
 Kjellberg's lean into Minecraft was largely successful for his channel, which received a considerable surge in views and subscribers.
 Despite this success, Kjellberg insisted that he played the game for his enjoyment, and did not want to become solely a "Minecraft YouTuber", stating, "If Minecraft gets boring, I can just move on to other things."
 On 25 August, Kjellberg became the first individual YouTuber to surpass 100 million subscribers.
 His channel was the second overall to reach the milestone, after T-Series, who passed the mark earlier in the year.
 YouTube tweeted a congratulatory post to note the occurrence, and awarded him a Red Diamond Play Button.